 I’m confident that with a well-tailored resume, and a pocketful of determination, you’re going to land that dream job.
 Go get ’em tiger!

-Photo of woman applying to jobs courtesy of Geber86/Getty Images.
+Photo of person applying to jobs courtesy of Geber86/Getty Images.

 Lydia D. Bowers is the founder of Dear People Ops, a contributing author at The Muse, and a Human Resources master's student at Cornell University's School of Industrial and Labor Relations.
 She believes improving the world of work improves the world at large.
 She develops customized people operations strategies for companies to make them a place where people want to work, not have to work and coach individuals on the tools they need to advocate for themselves and their career goals.
 Learn more on her personal website: lydiabowers.com.More from this Author